Carlos Santana Preview, Player Props: Brewers vs. Cardinals

-On Tuesday, Carlos Santana (.590 slugging percentage in past 10 games, including three home runs) and the Milwaukee Brewers face the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
-First pitch is at 7:40 PM ET.
+Carlos Santana -- with a slugging percentage of .615 in his past 10 games, including three home runs -- will be in action for the Milwaukee Brewers versus the St. Louis Cardinals, with Zack Thompson on the hill, on September 27 at 7:40 PM ET.

-He racked up two hits (going 2-for-4) in his last appearance against the Marlins.
+He racked up two hits (going 2-for-4 with a double and an RBI) in his last appearance against the Cardinals.

 Sportsbook Promo Codes